ClusterCockpit/cc-doc/content/en/docs/webinterface/views/job.md

     caption="Footprint of a job with performance averages way above the expected maxima - Look for artifacts!"
 >}}

-### Concurrent Jobs

-In the case of a shared job, this component will display all jobs, which were run on the same hardware at the same time.
-"At the same time" is defined as "has a starting or ending time which lies between the starting and ending time of the reference job" for this purpose.

-A cautious period of five minutes is applied to both limits, in order to restrict display of jobs which have too little overlap, and would just clutter the resulting list of jobs.

-Each overlapping job is listed with its `jobId` as a link leading to this jobs detailed job view.

 ### Polar Representation

-A [polar plot]({{< ref "plots#polar-plots" >}} "Polar Plot") representing the utilization of three key metrics: `flops_any`, `mem_used`, and `mem_bw`.
+Next to the footprints, a second tab will render the [polar plot]({{< ref "plots#polar-plots" >}} "Polar Plot") representation of the configured footprint metrics.
 Both the maximum and the average are rendered.
-In principle, this is a graphic representation of data also shown in the footprint component.

 ### Roofline Representation